-It is important that you check that your nomination is up-to-date and accurately reflects your current circumstances.
-If you want to make a change, you can update your nomination via the website at any time or complete and return the form enclosed with your Member Statement or complete and return a Nominating your beneficiaries form available online at www.ngssuper. com.au (select Super Members > Forms).
+It is important that you check your nomination is up-to-date and accurately reflects your current circumstances.
+If you want to make a change, you can update your nomination via the website at any time or complete and return a Nominating your beneficiaries form available online at www.ngssuper.com.au.